 Over 85 companies are part of the Polymer Club.
 Join us for free

-Our previous meeting on Nov 2 2016 included representatives from the following companies: Postnova Analytics, Innospec, AkzoNobel, Withers & Rodgers LLP, Lubrizol, BYK Additives, Synthomer, Unilever, Silson Ltd., RSC, Marches Ltd., Tata Steel, Merck, Nuplex Resins, DSM, Devan Chemicals, Sugru, D3O, Medherant.
+We hope to welcome a large audience from a wide variety of industries related to polymer and colloid science.
+Our previous meetings have had delegates from a range of companies including, Postnova Analytics, Innospec, AkzoNobel, Withers & Rodgers LLP, Lubrizol, BASF, Merck, BYK Additives, Synthomer, Unilever, Silson Ltd., RSC, Marches Ltd., Tata Steel, Merck, Nuplex Resins, DSM, Devan Chemicals, and Medherant.

 The event is organised for you to network with people from a variety of companies and academia.